hhalvors/hhalvors.github.io/index.md

 ---
 layout: default
-title: Current Research
+title: Hans Halvorson's personal page
 ---

+# Current research

 I currently have three main projects that give focus to my research.

-# Niels Bohr: Philosopher in Action
+## Niels Bohr: Philosopher in Action

 An intellectual biography of Niels Bohr (Joint work with Anja Skaar Jacobsen)

-# Philosophical Lessons of the Theory of Relativity
+## Philosophical Lessons of the Theory of Relativity

 Relativity theory might seem less philosophically provocative than quantum physics, and easier to read literally, i.e. as telling us how